Popular Single Story in Canyon Creek

 STEP 1: VALUE OF YOUR HOUSE

 As a realtor, I can help you determine the fair market value.
-This can be done one of two ways: have your home appraised by a license appraiser and/or your realtor can develop a Comparative Market Analysis "CMA".
-Usually an experienced realtor can provide you an accurate appraisal, but beware there are realtors that overlook important factors of your home and neighborhood and give you a incorrect value of your property.
+This can be done one of two ways: have your home appraised by a license appraiser and/or your realtor develop a Comparative Market Analysis "CMA".
+Usually, an experienced realtor can provide you an accurate appraisal, but beware there are realtors that overlook important factors of your home and neighborhood and give you a incorrect value of your property.

 How is a CMA done correctly?
 A CMA should be looking at similar properties in your neighborhood that have sold recently and identifies what the buyer paid for these homes.
 A good CMA factors into account the following items when determining market value: square footage, bedrooms, bathrooms, condition of property, etc. By doing this, they are making adjustments on the price.
 In addition, within your CMA you should identify your competition, namely similar homes that are currently on the market.
-Another, outstanding feature of a CMA should include an Absorption Schedule for a minimum of 2 years, that identifies the average number of days homes have been on the market and fast homes are selling.
+Another, outstanding feature of a CMA should include an Absorption Schedule for a minimum of 2 years, that identifies the average number of days homes have been on the market and how fast homes are selling.
 Finally, a good idea to include a chart that shows whether the home prices are either increasing or decreasing in the neighborhood.

 STEP 2: LISTING OF HOME

-Once you have determine what you property is worth, price the home 2-5% above market price depending on the market conditions.
+Once you have determined what your property is worth, price the home at least 5% above market price based on current market conditions.
 At this point in time, most likely you are still not ready to put your home on the market.
 The next thing is to insure your home is ready to show.
-Most buyers want a home that is move-in ready.
+Most buyers prefer a home that is move-in ready.
 Recommend professional staging follow by taking professional quality photos and virtual tour.
 Also, recommend having easy to read signs within the home that advertise outstanding features and things of value within the home.
-Now you are ready to list your home.
-Look luck!

 STEP 3: CONTRACT AND OFFERS